Andresfgomez970/Languages/Autograde.md

-## Getting started
+# Getting Started

-Basically it recives a file in the following format
+Basically it recives a file in the following format:

 ### ----------------Quiz1.txt------------------ here begins